bencoepp/bib/docs/networking/protocols.md

 # Protocols Reference

-This document describes the wire protocols used for P2P communication in bib.
+This document describes the wire protocols used for P2P communication in Bib.

+---

 ## Overview